 Who is Eligible for Services?

 All families needing help with establishment of paternity and/or collection of child support are eligible.
 Families who receive public assistance automatically receive these services.
 Support collected is used to offset the cost of public assistance provided.
 These services are also available to those who do not receive public assistance by completing an application and paying a small fee.
-The majority of Rice County’s child support/paternity cases involve custodial parents who are not receiving public assistance.
+Apply for services

 Call Rice County Social Services at 507-332-6115 (Faribault) or 507-645-9576 (Northfield/Lonsdale) to apply.